TX Guide

 3. Visit log — date, name, “recharged Freon, still warm,” next steps

-4. Compare to move-in inspection photos if the unit never cooled
+4. Compare to move-in photos if the unit never cooled from day one

 Worth knowing: withholding rent without following Property Code notice rules can trigger eviction for non-payment even while the AC is dead — Texas courts see unpaid rent fast.